Inna Faliks

 “Adventurous and passionate” (The New Yorker) Ukrainian-born pianist Inna Faliks has established herself as one of the most communicative, and poetic artists of her generation.
 She has made a name for herself through commanding performances of standard piano repertoire, as well genre-bending, interdisciplinary projects, and work with contemporary composers.

 Inna Faliks has been featured on radio and television throughout the world.
 She co-starred with Downton Abbey’s Lesley Nicol in “Admission – One Shilling,” a play for pianist and actor based on the life of the great British pianist, Dame Myra Hess.
 Her most recent CD releases, Reimagine: Beethoven and Ravel on Navona Records and The Schumann Project Volume 1, on MSR Classics, received rave reviews, and were named to several “best of 2021” lists.
 With her all-Beethoven CD release on MSR, WTTW called Faliks “High priestess of the piano, concert pianist of the highest order, as dramatic and subtle as a great stage actor.”
 Sound of Verse, was released in 2009, featuring music of Boris Pasternak, Rachmaninoff and Ravel.
 “Polonaise-Fantaisie, Story of a Pianist” on Delos captures her autobiographical recital with works from Bach to Carter.
-A new recording, “Manuscripts Don’t Burn,” will be released thi sspring with premiers by Maya Miro Johnson and Veronika Krauss.
+A new recording, “Manuscripts Don’t Burn,” was released in 2024 with premiers by Maya Miro Johnson and Veronika Krauss.

 Faliks is founder and curator of Music/Words, an award-winning poetry-music series: performances in collaboration with some of the nation’s most distinguished poets, frequently broadcast over Chicago’s WFMT radio.